ADENIUM -- A demonstrator for a next-generation beam telescope at DESY: Performance Studies

 \subsection{Track Interpolation}

 With a properly aligned detector geometry, the built-in analysis module of the DAQ software (see Section~\ref{sec:Teleintr:track}) in the stand-alone mode is able to reconstruct the particle trajectories and their intersection points with DUT planes online.
 At each propagation step of the CKF algorithm, the predicted $\chi^2$ is expected to follow a distribution with two degrees of freedom for the each telescope plane.
-A cut of 13.816 is imposed on the predicted $\chi^2$ when the clusters are associated to the track in the CKF algorithm.
-This corresponds to accepting hits steeming from the correct particle with a probability of 99.9\%.
+A cut of 13.8 is imposed on the predicted $\chi^2$ when the clusters are associated to the track in the CKF algorithm.
+This corresponds to accepting hits stemming from the correct particle with a probability of 99.9\%.
 The interpolated position of a reconstructed track on the DUT plane can be compared to the measured DUT hit.
 Figure~\ref{fig:res_geo7_gev5p6_t3} shows these distributions of unbiased residuals, i.e.~excluding the DUT hits from the track fit, for a sample of 500k electrons at \SI{5.6}{GeV} with the telescope setup as shown in Figure~\ref{fig:dual_tarjs_display}.
 Two Gaussian fits to the unbiased residuals show a width of $\sigma=5.87\pm0.01$~\si{\micro\meter} and $\sigma=5.74\pm0.01$~\si{\micro\meter} in the $x$ and $y$ dimension of the DUT plane, respectively.

+The resolution of the telescope at DUT position can be evaluated based on the measured biased residual and DUT intrinsic resolution with the following formula:

+The intrinsic resolution of DUT plane is estimated using the geometric mean ~\cite{CARNEGIE2005372} of the biased and the unbiased residuals:

+where the biased residual comes from the interpolated position of a reconstructed track with the inclusion of DUT hit position compared to the DUT hit position.
 The resolution of the telescope for different spacing as a function of the momentum is shown in Figure~\ref{fig:resScan}.
 As expected, the resolution improves with increasing momentum since the impact of multiple scattering is reduced.
-The dependency of the tracking precision on the distances between telescope planes can be seen as well, i.e.~smaller distances between the planes result in a higher precision on the DUT.
+The dependency of the tracking precision on the distances from the DUT to innermost telescope planes can be seen as well, i.e.~smaller distances result in a higher precision on the DUT.
 This can be explained by less air that has to be passed as well as smaller uncertainties on the propagation.
-In the optimal setup, a resolution of $\sigma_x = \SI{2.89}{\um}$ and $\sigma_y =\SI{2.84}{\um}$ at \SI{5.6}{\GeV} could be determined.
+In the optimal setup, a resolution of $r_{track,x} = \SI{2.89}{\um}$ and $r_{track,y} =\SI{2.84}{\um}$ at \SI{5.6}{\GeV} could be determined.